Pay Independent and Hospital Pharmacists Fairly & Provide Access Through Coverage

 Per a recent consumer reports study, most patients prefer independent pharmacy (Gill,2018).
-Unfortunately, many are not allowed to use independent pharmacist for coverage of their life-saving medications as they have been removed from the insurance networks by their competition.
+Unfortunately, many are not allowed to use independent pharmacy for coverage of their life-saving medications as pharmacy benefit managers such as CVS Caremark, Optum RX, and Express Scripts have removed this option from our coverage.
+Across our nation news reports are highlighting the price gouging that is occurring behind the scenes as we are being forced to their pharmacies.
 It appears, no one is listening to the voices of voters and patients.

 For example, recently medications that were filled by a hospital pharmacy were suddenly forced away from the hospital pharmacy to the insurance company's pharmacy benefit manager's owned mail-order pharmacy.
 It wasn't because our pharmacy was unqualified; they fill medications for children's transplant, cancer, and many other specialty medications every single day.
-Although, the reply received from the insurance company for the reason for denial said the pharmacy was not appropriate to fill these medications.
+The reply received from the insurance company's pharmacy benefit manager for the reason for denial stated that the pharmacy was not an appropriate location to fill these medications.
 Many would argue they were the most qualified and appropriate.

 The issue is the pharmacy benefit managers (PBM) who control access and reimbursements.
 There is about an 80 percent chance your PBM is Express Scripts Optum RX or CVS Caremark.
 Sadly, these same pharmacy benefit managers force many to their own mail-order and retail pharmacies.
 For my family, our only in-network pharmacy is CVS and CVS mail-order pharmacy.
 The PBM, of course, is CVS Caremark.
 Life-saving medications, like my son's transplant medications, are mandated to only be received through the mail for coverage.
 This issue is not unique.
 It's happening across America.